20wildmanj/18739-ctf-problem-dev-2/README.md

 a dummy file system with some sort of vulnerability.
 Based on those two initial points of inspiration I came up with the concept for this CTF problem.

-I essentially mocked up a super lightweightversion of a file system where you could upload files to it, read the file, download the files, and remove the files, although it's really more of an append-only file system with how to remove file you need to reset the entire file system.
+I essentially mocked up a super lightweight version of a file system where you could upload files to it, read the file, download the files, and remove the files, although it's really more of an append-only file system with how to remove file you need to reset the entire file system.
 This file system keeps all of the stored files uploaded by the user in a protected folder that the user can't